 How Does Heroin Affect Mental Health?

-Heroin use can lead to severe mental health issues such as depression, anxiety, and antisocial personality disorder, often exacerbating pre-existing conditions.
+Heroin affects mental health by causing severe psychological issues including depression, anxiety, and antisocial personality disorder, while worsening existing mental health conditions.

 What Are The Immediate Effects Of Using Heroin?